raja9283/salesforce-realtime-integration/README.md

 - **Customizability**: The solution can be extended to include additional features like filtering, data type transformations, and conditional updates based on business logic.
 - **Cost Efficiency**: This approach is more cost-effective compared to AWS AppFlow, as it reduces dependency on managed services and utilizes serverless functions, minimizing cost for low to moderate data volumes.

-The project currently handles **Contacts**, **Leads**, and **Opportunities**.
-It can create new records or update existing ones based on the input data.
+The project currently handles Salesforce data for **Contacts**, **Leads**, and **Opportunities**.
+Based on the input data, it can create new records or update existing ones.
 The implementation uses the `simple-salesforce` package to interact with the Salesforce API.

 ## Architecture Overview